|« PreviousNext »|

 Supported values for Amazon RDS DB Instances are 0 (the default) or

-part of a custom DB parameter group before creating a DB Instance.
-You
+a custom DB parameter group before creating a DB Instance.
+You should avoid

-parameter for existing database instances because doing so could cause
+existing database instances because doing so could cause inconsistencies

-inconsistencies with point-in-time recovery backups and Read Replica DB
+with point-in-time recovery backups and Read Replica DB instances.

 Read replicas should always use the same lower_case_table_names parameter value as the master DB Instance.